cwi-dis/igor/README.md

 Home page is <https://github.com/cwi-dis/igor>.
 This software is licensed under the [MIT license](LICENSE.txt) by the   CWI DIS group, <http://www.dis.cwi.nl>.

 **Please note:** Igor is not a finished product yet, important functionality may be missing and/or faulty.
-Specifically, there is no security and privacy mechanism in place yet, so any data stored in Igor is readable by anyone who can access port 9333.
+Specifically, the security and privacy mechanisms are not complete yet.

 ## Prerequisites